codess-aus/FCC100DaysOfCode/README.md

 #Day068 #100DaysOfCode went back to my #javascript course and continued with algorithms.
 Currently I can't see a day when I'd remember these methods without looking them up... but I remember a day when I couldn't read and understand them, so I guess I just need to have faith

 #Day069 #100DaysOfCode Did a bunch more #javascript algorithms.
 Going to do some #AI stuff now

+#Day070 I've reached the part I've been dreading...
+I definitely did not like #OOP the first time round.
+However, I'm ready to give it another go. #FreeCodeCamp is a really good teacher, surely I can get my head round it now #100DaysOfCode